Keyboard shortcuts

 Step 1: Estimation

-When a client sends a query without a Payment-Signature header:
+When a client sends a query to GET /api/query?query=… (or GET /api/table/{name} for metadata) without a Payment-Signature header:

 1. The server parses and validates the SQL.

-2. For per-row tables: it wraps the query in SELECT COUNT(*) FROM (...) to estimate the row count.
-It then calculates applicable pricing tiers based on the estimated row count.
-For fixed-price tables: this step is skipped (the price doesn’t depend on row count).
+2. For per-row tables: it wraps the query in SELECT COUNT(*) FROM (...) to estimate the row count, then computes the applicable pricing tiers.
+For fixed-price and metadata-price tables: this step is skipped (the price doesn’t depend on row count).

 3. It returns HTTP 402 Payment Required with:

-• A JSON body containing the error message, resource info, and all applicable payment options.
+• A JSON body containing the error message, resource info, and all applicable payment options under accepts.

 {